antonraharja/book-asterisk-101/README.md

 This is a project of book writing.
 A companion materials for Asterisk 101 training.

-The book content is in [Wiki page](https://github.com/antonraharja/book-asterisk-101/wiki).
+The book content is in [book-contents](book-contents) folder.

-Configuration files or related files used in the book are stored in `attached-files` folder.
+Configuration files or related files used in the book are stored in [attached-files](attached-files) folder.

 Any questions may be directed to me through my email antonrd@gmail.com or my Twitter handle [antonrd](http://twitter.com/antonrd).